brillcp/PokedexUI/README.md

 - Grid-based UI with LazyVGrid and smooth scrolling
 - Async image loading and dominant color extraction
-- Network abstraction using Combine and async/await
+- Modern network abstraction using async/await with the [Networking](https://github.com/brillcp/Networking) framework
 - Custom transitions and matched geometry effects
 - View composition with protocol-oriented VVM
 - Infinite scrolling and pagination